The Lives of Others: Reception

 The film was received with widespread acclaim.
-Film aggregate site Rotten Tomatoes reports a 93% "Certified Fresh" rating, based on 149 positive reviews out of 161, and an average rating of 8.31/10.
+Film aggregate site Rotten Tomatoes reports a 92% rating, based on 149 positive reviews out of 163, and an average rating of 8.31/10.
 The website's critical consensus states: "Unlike more traditional spy films, The Lives of Others doesn't sacrifice character for cloak and dagger chases, and the performances (notably that by the late Ulrich Muhe) stay with you."
-It also has a score of 89 out of 100 on Metacritic, based on 39 critics, indicating "universal acclaim".
+It also has a score of 89 out of 100 on Metacritic, based on 39 critics.

-A review in Daily Variety by Derek Elley noted the "slightly stylized look" of the movie created by "playing up grays and dour greens, even when using actual locations like the Stasi's onetime HQ in Normannenstrasse."
-Time magazine's Richard Corliss named the film one of the Top 10 Movies of 2007, ranking it at #2.
-Corliss praised the film as a "poignant, unsettling thriller."
+A review in Daily Variety by Derek Elley described the film as "a superbly cast drama", which "balances the many dramatic and emotional strands between the players with poise and clarity".
+Time magazine's Richard Corliss named the film one of the Top 10 Movies of 2007, ranking it at #2 and praising a "poignant, unsettling thriller".

-Film critic Roger Ebert gave the film four stars, describing it as "a powerful but quiet film, constructed of hidden thoughts and secret desires."
+Film critic Roger Ebert gave the film four out of four, describing it as "a powerful but quiet film, constructed of hidden thoughts and secret desires".
 A. O. Scott, reviewing the film in The New York Times, wrote that Lives is well-plotted, and added, "The suspense comes not only from the structure and pacing of the scenes, but also, more deeply, from the sense that even in an oppressive society, individuals are burdened with free will.
 You never know, from one moment to the next, what course any of the characters will choose."
-Los Angeles Times movie critic Kenneth Turan agreed that the dramatic tension of the film comes from being "meticulously plotted", and that "it places its key characters in high-stakes predicaments where what they are forced to wager is their talent, their very lives, even their souls."
-The movie "convincingly demonstrates that when done right, moral and political quandaries can be the most intensely dramatic dilemmas of all."
+Los Angeles Times critic Kenneth Turan agreed that the dramatic tension comes from being "meticulously plotted", and that "it places its key characters in high-stakes predicaments where what they are forced to wager is their talent, their very lives, even their souls".
+The film "convincingly demonstrates that when done right, moral and political quandaries can be the most intensely dramatic dilemmas of all".

-American commentator John Podhoretz called the film "one of the greatest movies ever made, and certainly the best film of this decade."
+American commentator John Podhoretz called the film "one of the greatest movies ever made, and certainly the best film of this decade".
 William F. Buckley, Jr. wrote in his syndicated column that after the film was over, "I turned to my companion and said, 'I think that is the best movie I ever saw.'"
-John J. Miller of National Review Online named it No. 1 in his list of "The Best Conservative Movies" of the last 25 years.
+John J. Miller of National Review Online named it number one in his list of "The Best Conservative Movies" of the last 25 years.